bnb-chain/greenfield-docs/docs/api/storage-provider-rest/update_key.md

 #### SignedMsg

-Application needs to popup wallet to let users sign for a text, which includes user's `EdDSA public key`, `Expiration Time`, `nonce value` for SPs and other related information, so that users can understand what they sign for.
+Application needs to popup wallet to let users sign for a text, which includes user's `EdDSA public key`, `Expiration Time` for SPs and other related information, so that users can understand what they sign for.

 The text message to be signed by users can be formalized by following template: